 Eligibility Criteria: Proposals must be from faculty and must make clear the experiential component of the program—“experiential” meaning student learning through participation in course-related activities outside the classroom.
 Proposals must also make clear the manner in which the program will give students an opportunity to acquire and use insights about the society in which the program (or its overseas component) will take place.
 Finally, proposals must identify the faculty member(s) who will be actively involved in site selection, planning, and evaluation of the overseas experience.
 In general, the expectation is that faculty will lead the trip.
 In some cases (e.g., group internships) faculty may appoint a colleague in-country to manage the trip.
 The International Institute has a preference for trips that include students from multiple units, as well as initiatives that have potential both for a continuing contribution to students at the University of Michigan and for long-term engagement with host country partners and institutions.
 Trips may be part of a non-credit experience, but should be part of a well-defined course or curricular program.
 Grants will not be awarded for humanitarian trips, projects with the primary purpose of service learning, or conference travel.

-- Description of the program (maximum length of four pages).
+- Description of the project (4 pages maximum).
 Include information on the educational value of the experience to the participants.
 Be explicit about the experiential nature (hands-on component) of the trip.
 What makes the activities substantially different than classroom lectures on the Ann Arbor campus?
 The review committee is multidisciplinary and reviewers are not likely to be from your discipline.
 Also include the expected benefits to the host country institutions.

-- ELF Budget Form.
-Include per-student cost for airfare, lodging, food, local transportation, visas, and required immunizations.
-Include other sources of funding (on or off-campus), if any.
+- ELF Budget Form (Includes per-student cost for airfare, lodging, food, local transportation, visas, and required immunizations.
+Include other sources of funding (on or off-campus), if any.)

 - List of participants or a description of the selection process by which participants will be chosen